 I don’t do much paper crafting anymore, so they rarely get used.
 However, there are so many other uses for stamps besides paper crafting!

 When I was brainstorming what to make for DIY Christmas gifts this year, I really wanted to focus on function.
-I thought to myself “what are the things around the house that are used all the time?”
+I thought to myself, “what are the things around the house that are used all the time?”

 I started to pay attention to things that were getting used over and over in my house.
-The two things that I came up with that I felt like I could easily make myself for Christmas gifts were kitchen towels and coasters (check out my tutorial for DIY coasters here!).
+The two things that I came up with that I felt I could easily make myself for Christmas gifts were kitchen towels and coasters (check out my tutorial for DIY coasters here!).

 These custom tea towels were so fun to make and customize for the different people I made them for!
 I raided my craft supplies to find the best stamps for the job.